elviscat76/elviscat76/README.md

 ## Hi there 👋
+- 🌱 I’m currently learning how to use GitHub
+- 🌱 I'm a PhD student in Economics

 <!--
 **elviscat76/elviscat76** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.